 Pre-merger competition review has advanced significantly since its creation in 1976 in the United States.
 As this book evidences, today almost all competition authorities have a notification process in place - with most requiring pre-merger notification for transactions that meet certain prescribed minimum thresholds.
-Additional jurisdictions, particularly in Asia, are poised to add pre-merger notification regimes within the next year or so.
-In our endeavour to keep our readers well informed, we have expanded the jurisdictions covered by this book to include the newer regimes as well.
+Additional jurisdictions, such as Malaysia, are currently considering imposing mandatory pre-notification regimes, and in the meantime can assert some jurisdiction to review certain transactions under their conduct laws and for specific sectors (e.g., aviation, communications).
+Also, the book includes chapters devoted to such 'hot' M&A sectors as pharmaceuticals, high technology and media, as well as a chapter on merger remedies, to provide a more in-depth discussion of recent developments.
+The intended readership of this book comprises both in-house and outside counsel who may be involved in the competition review of cross-border transactions.

 Given the ability of most competition agencies with pre-merger notification laws to delay, and even block, a transaction, it is imperative to take each jurisdiction - small or large, new or mature - seriously.
 For instance, in 2009, China blocked the Coca-Cola Company's proposed acquisition of China Huiyuan Juice Group Limited and imposed conditions on four mergers involving non-China-domiciled firms.
 In Phonak/ReSound (a merger between a Swiss undertaking and a Danish undertaking, each with a German subsidiary), the German Federal Cartel Office blocked the entire merger, even though less than 10 per cent of each of the undertakings was attributable to Germany.
-It is, therefore, imperative that counsel for such a transaction develops a comprehensive plan prior to, or immediately upon, execution of an agreement concerning where and when to file notification with competition authorities regarding such a transaction.
-To this end, this book provides an overview of the process in 41 jurisdictions, as well as a discussion of recent decisions, strategic considerations and likely upcoming developments.
-Given the number of recent significant M&A transactions involving media, pharma and high-technology companies, we have included chapters that focus on the enforcement trends in these important sectors.
-In addition, as merger review increasingly includes economic analysis in most, if not all, jurisdictions, we have added a chapter that discusses the various economic tools used to analyse transactions.
-The intended readership of this book comprises both in-house and outside counsel who may be involved in the competition review of cross-border transactions.
+In the United Kingdom, the Competition and Markets Authority (CMA) has effectively blocked transactions in which the parties question its authority.
+It is, therefore, imperative that counsel develop a comprehensive plan before, or immediately upon, execution of an agreement concerning where and when to file notification with competition authorities regarding such a transaction.
+To this end, this book provides an overview of the process in 30 jurisdictions, as well as a discussion of recent decisions, strategic considerations and likely upcoming developments.